The Common User Charge – new costs for imports of plants, plant products and products of animal origin (including food)

 The fee is being introduced to pay for the operating costs of running government border control facilities.
 Post-Brexit changes require additional controls and inspections, in line with the government’s Border Target Operating Model (BTOM).

-Does this affect my business?
+Does the common user charge affect my business?

 The new ‘common user charge’ applies to a consignment when the following apply: